-Waste characterization activities at PGDP shall incorporate and follow the requirements of DOE O 435.1 (Admin Chg 1), state and federal regulations/guidance, FRNP requirements, and the respective WAC for receiving facilities.
-Wastes generated will be characterized to determine proper storage requirements, to establish disposal path, to demonstrate that the waste meets the above stated requirements, and also to follow the protocol established in Appendix A.
+Waste characterization activities at PGDP shall incorporate and follow the requirements of DOE O 435.1 Chg 2 (Admin Chg 1), state and federal regulations/guidance, FRNP requirements, and the respective WAC for receiving facilities.
+Wastes generated will be characterized to determine proper storage requirements, to establish disposal path, to certify that the waste meets the above stated requirements, and also to follow the protocol established in Appendix A.

-6.1 PROCESS KNOWLEDGE-BASED DETERMINATIONS
+6.1 PROCESS KNOWLEDGE-Based Determinations